podguzovvasily/backup/readme.md

 After making waypaths and log name changes run backup.cmd with administartive privilegies.
 That`s it.
 Robocopy will crerate mirrored backup and log file.
 Please, attend!
 Robocopy will delete files in your backup, which were deleted from source destination.
-For cumulative robocopy backups use script from cumulative branch.
+For cumulative robocopy backups, please use script from cumulative branch.
 In this case robocopy will not delete files in your backup, which were deleted in source destination.

 WHAT's NEXT
 -----------